-For the health and safety of the Berry community, the campus will remain closed to the public Monday to Friday.
+For the health and safety of the Berry community, the campus will remains closed to the public.
 College officials will continue to monitor local, state and campus conditions and will provide updates as needed.
-Check https://bit.ly/3gwv0UC for more information.

 One of Berry’s most distinguishing factors, contributing to both its beauty and grace, is Berry’s vast array of deer.
 The fantastic ratio of students to deer on campus, is 1:7.
 The deer do, however, prefer to stay near the edge of the woods, but on occasions they wander in various areas of campus.